jialori/jialori.github.io/index.md

 After I found my passion for games, I started to become interested in _Computer Graphics_.
 I spend hours on websites like Shadertoy to explore and learn.
 Academically, I focused on _Artificial Intelligence_.
 As it may apply to every engineer, I also enjoy designing and developing for little pain points in everyday life.

-At times when I'm not pondering design decisions, learning code, or cramming for school, I watch anime, <a href="./draw.md" target="_blank">draw</a>, or swim.
+At times when I'm not pondering design decisions, learning code, or cramming for school, I watch anime, [draw](./draw.md), or swim.

 You are welcome to view my portfolio, and feel free to get in touch!